Azure/azure-sdk-for-c/sdk/samples/iot/README.md

 ## Getting Started

 Next you must create and connect a device.
 You can do this in one of two ways: via Azure IoT Hub or via Azure IoT Hub Device Provisioning Service (DPS).
-You also must choose how to authenticate the device, either via X.509 Self-Signed Certification or Symmetric Key (SAS).
+You also must choose how to authenticate the device, either via X.509 Self-Signed Certificate Authentication or Symmetric Key (SAS).

-### Create a Device Using X.509 Self-Signed Certification
+### Create a Device Using X.509 Self-Signed Certificate Authentication

 This approach must be used for the following samples: `paho_iot_hub_c2d_sample`, `paho_iot_hub_methods_sample`, `paho_iot_hub_telemetry_sample`, `paho_iot_hub_twin_sample`, `paho_iot_hub_pnp_sample`, `paho_iot_hub_pnp_component_sample`, `paho_iot_provisioning_sample`

 1. Generate a certificate

    As a convenience, we provide a series of commands below for you to create a temporary certificate in order to run the samples.
-These certificates expire after one day and are provided ONLY to help you easily understand CA Certificates.
+These certificates expire after 30 days and are provided ONLY to help you easily understand CA Certificates.
 When productizing against CA Certificates, you will need to use your own security best practices for certificate creation and lifetime management.

-    **WARNING: Certificates created by these commands MUST NOT be used in production-level code on Windows or macOS.**
+    **WARNING: Certificates created by these commands MUST NOT be used in production-level code.**

     <details><summary><i>Certificate Generation Commands:</i></summary>
     <p>